netsec-ethz/scion-apps/_examples/shttp/README.md

 ### Simple server example

-Open a shell in the root of the scion-apps repository and run `example-shttp-server`:
+Open a shell in the root of the scion-apps repository and run the `example-shttp-server`:

 ```
 bin/example-shttp-server